-If you’ve got questions such as “Can this be built?” and “Will this work?” a PoC can help you get the answers you need.
+If you’ve got questions such as “Can this be built?”, “Will this work?” or even “Will this give us the return that justifies the cost?”, a PoC can help you get the answers you need.
 Take that hypothetical transportation company we mentioned earlier.
 Because the product idea hinges on an untested piece of technology, a PoC is the clear choice.
 Why?
-If the underlying tech isn’t feasible, the product won’t work.
+If the underlying tech isn’t feasible, the product idea won’t work.
 Better to figure this out sooner rather than later.
 Early dedication gives the opportunity to tweak the idea and adapt to conform with what’s feasible before sinking a lot of time and money into it.

 While the term PoC is most associated with startups, companies of all sizes—even enterprises—use PoCs to test technical feasibility.
 Case in point: Walmart’s 2016 Hyperledger Fabric PoC tests.
 Walmart’s Big Idea was to use blockchain technology to create a food traceability system that could help prevent widespread outbreaks of foodborne illnesses.
 The question was if the technology would work as intended.
 To test the feasibility of such a system, Walmart, with their tech partner IBM, ran two small-scale, internal PoC projects using the Hyperledger Fabric blockchain-based tech.
 One project traced mangoes sold in US Walmart stores; the other, pork sold in Walmarts in China.

 The PoC tests were a success and allowed Walmart to scale the system up.
 By 2019, they could trace over 25 products from five different suppliers and required all leafy greens suppliers to trace their products using the same system.
 Without the smaller PoC projects, Walmart wouldn’t have known whether it was possible or advisable to implement such a large-scale food tracing system.

 What are the major differences between PoC and MVP?